xristos3490/rsync-toolkit/readme.md

 1. Create a new branch for your feature or bug fix
 2. Write your code for your changes
 3. Commit your changes and push them
-4. Submit a pull request to the `main` branch of the original repository
+4. Submit a pull request

-Please ensure your code adheres to the existing code style and passes the linter checks.

-Thank you for contributing!